 How Distracted Driving Can Be Just as Dangerous as Drunk Driving

 It all comes down to what happens when a motorist becomes distracted.
-In most cases, the driver takes his or her eyes off the road, whether to look down at a text message or while turning around to grab something from the backseat.
-At highway speeds of 65 mph, this means a motorist who looks away for even just five seconds could travel nearly 500 feet—without having their eyes on the road.
-That’s a distance of about a football field and a half.
+In most cases, the driver takes his or her eyes off the road, whether to look down at a text message or while turning around to grab something from the back seat.
+At highway speeds of 65 mph, this means a motorist who looks away for even just five seconds could travel nearly 500 feet— the equivalent of driving the length of a football field and a half.

 Distracted Driving Statistics Reveal a Disturbing Trend